Diplomático Reserva Exclusiva

 In the late 1950s, the main companies involved in the production and distribution of alcoholic spirits in Venezuela were grouped into one organization called Licorerias Unitas S.A. by the initiative of Seagrams who owned 51 % of the new entity until 1992.
 After a series of mergers and acquisitions involving Seagrams, Diageo, and Pernod Richard, a decision was made to divest in facilities and to instead concentrate on brand commercialization.
 The result was a group of local investors who purchased the manufacturing assets of Licorerias Unitas S.A. and formed Distilleries Unitas S.A.
 (DUSA) on August 22, 2002.
 Although this company is relatively new, the tradition of making quality rum in Venezuela using the these facilities which is not.
 In fact sugar cane has been cultivated in Venezuela perhaps as early as the 16th century.
 Systematic rum production in Venezuela can be dated to 1896.

-According to the Distilleries Unitas S.A.
-(DUSA) website, the rum they produce is distilled from “honeys derived from sugar cane” and fermented molasses.
-All of the stills and distillation kettles are made from copper.
-The website also makes it clear that flavouring and aromatic agents are used in the production of their rum, as this statement on the website attests:
+In 2009 when I wrote my original review for the Exclusiva Reserva, the Distilleries Unitas S.A.
+(DUSA) website states that the rum they produce is distilled from “honeys derived from sugar cane” and fermented molasses.
+Additionally, all of the stills and distillation kettles were made from copper.
+The website also made it clear that flavouring and aromatic agents are used in the production of their rum, as this statement on the website attested:

 “Only high purity distilled alcohols and rich aromas and flavours are used to manufacture rums…”